How to write the background of your study

 How is the background different from the literature review

 Many authors find it difficult to discern the difference between the literature review and the study background.
 The literature review section should follow the background section, as the second section of your manuscript/thesis.
 This section basically supports the background section by providing evidence for the proposed hypothesis.
 This section should be more comprehensive and thoroughly describe all the studies that you have mentioned in the background section.
 It should also elaborate on all studies that form evidence for the present study and discuss the current trends.

 To write this section, you will need to do a thorough literature search on different studies that relate to the broad topic of your research.
 This will introduce the readers to the area of your research.
 Following this, you should present a more focused survey of the specific studies that are associated with the precise objective of your study.
 It would be ideal to organize them thematically and discuss them chronologically so that readers are aware of the evolution and progress in the field.
 In other words, separate themes should be discussed chronologically to highlight how research in those fields has progressed over time.
 This will highlight what has been done and what are the future directions that need to be worked upon.

-You might find this course helpful: How to write an engaging background of the study for your research paper
+To learn in depth how to write a persuasive study background take this course: How to write an engaging background of the study for your research paper.

 Bonus takeaway exclusively for community members

 An important thing to consider is that the literature review should be organized to highlight what research has been done and point out what has been missed.
 There might be other studies that have tried to fill the gaps in the literature and have been unsuccessful or there might be better ways to address the gaps.
 Covering these points in the literature review gives the readers a perspective on the significance and the novelty of the study.
 This can be accomplished by comparing and contrasting previous similar studies to abreast the reader with all the knowledge about the field.

 Should be the first section of the study